LHNCBC/lforms/form_definition.md

     * inBundle - optional, a flag that a DiagnosticReport resources and associated Observation resources are included in a FHIR Bundle.
 The default is false.
     * bundleType - optional, the FHIR Bundle type if inBundle is true.
-    * noExtension - a flag that a standard FHIR Questionnaire is to be created without any extensions, when resourceType is Questionnaire.
+    * noExtensions - a flag that a standard FHIR Questionnaire is to be created without any extensions, when resourceType is Questionnaire.
 The default is false.

 * **LForms.Util.convertLFormsToFHIRData()** - a function to convert a LForms form data object into a FHIR resource.
     * resourceType - a FHIR resource type.
 Currently only "DiagnosticReport", "Questionnaire" (SDC profile) and "QuestionnaireResponse" (SDC profile) are supported.
     * formData - a LForms form data object.
-    * noExtension - a flag that a standard FHIR Questionnaire or QuestionnaireResponse is to be created without any extensions, when resourceType is Questionnaire or QuestionnaireResponse.
+    * noExtensions - a flag that a standard FHIR Questionnaire or QuestionnaireResponse is to be created without any extensions, when resourceType is Questionnaire or QuestionnaireResponse.
                     The default is false.